 Redflow board members

-Brett has more than 10 years experience as a director of listed companies, including Scott Corporation Limited and Helloworld Limited.
+Brett Johnson has more than 10 years of experience as a director of listed companies, including Scott Corporation Limited and Helloworld Limited.
 At Scott, Brett was the only independent non-executive director representing minority shareholders and chaired the Audit Committee.
-At Helloworld, he was a member of the Audit Committee and Remuneration & Nominations Committee.
+Brett was a member of the Helloworld Audit Committee and Remuneration & Nominations Committee.
 He was also Chairman from August 2014 to December 2015, during which Helloworld was subject to a successful takeover offer.
 Brett also has more than 25 years experience as General Counsel of listed Australian companies, including Qantas Airways Limited (1995-2012).
 In those roles, he was a member of the company’s’ executive committee and attended most board meetings.

-David Knox served as Chief Executive Officer and Managing Director of Santos Limited from 2008-2015.
+David Knox, who is Managing Director and CEO of Australian Naval Infrastructure, served as CEO and MD of Santos Limited from 2008-2015.
 David was previously Managing Director for BP Developments in Australasia from 2003 to 2007.
-He has worked for BP in the United Kingdom and Pakistan, and has held management and engineering positions at ARCO and Shell in the USA, Netherlands, the United Kingdom and Norway.
+David has worked for BP in the United Kingdom and Pakistan and has held management and engineering positions at ARCO and Shell in the USA, Netherlands, the United Kingdom and Norway.
 David is originally from Edinburgh, Scotland and has a BSc Hons in Mechanical Engineering and an MBA.
-He is a fellow of ATSE, and FIE Aust and a graduate of the AICD community.
+David is a fellow of ATSE and FIE Aust and a graduate of the AICD community.

 Jenny Macdonald has extensive experience working with ASX-listed and global companies at the CFO and general management level.
 She serves on the board and audit committee of API, the parent company of Priceline Pharmacy, Soul Pattinson Chemist and Pharmacist Advice.
-Previous roles include non-executive director for hipages and Fitted for Work; CFO and interim CEO at Helloworld Limited; and CFO and General Manager International with REA Group.
-Jenny chairs the Audit Committee for Redflow..
+Jenny’s previous roles include non-executive director for hipages and Fitted for Work; CFO and interim CEO at Helloworld Limited; and CFO and General Manager International with REA Group.
+Jenny chairs the Audit Committee for Redflow.

 John Lindsay is an Australian businessman and technology entrepreneur, who has previously held senior technology leadership roles as Chief Technology Officer (CTO) at ASX-listed company iiNet Limited, CTO at Internode and General Manager of Chariot Internet.
 Mr Lindsay, who is co-founder and company director of Adelaide-based enterprise cloud computing consultancy jtwo solutions Pty Ltd, has held also board-level roles for several privately-owned companies.
 Since February 2017, Mr Lindsay has been a member of the board of the Australian Telecommunication Industry Ombudsman.